flux-capacitor/flux-capacitor/README.md

 ## Concept

 So how does it work?
-Find details here: [Concept](./flux-capacitor/CONCEPT.md).
+Find details here: [Flux Capacitor Concept](./flux-capacitor/CONCEPT.md).

 ## Differences to Redux

 - Reducers work slightly different (`(collection, event) => changeset`)
-  - Get a collection, not the whole state and return a changeset, not another complete state
+  - Get a collection, not the whole state
+  - Return a set of database operations, not another complete state
 - `aggregateReducers()` instead of `combineReducers()`
   - `aggregateReducers` does pretty much the same, but takes an array of reducers, rather than an object (since a tree of reducers doesn't make much sense when working on DB collections)

 ## Differences to real CQRS

-It is related to CQRS, but no real CQRS.
+It is related to CQRS, but no traditional CQRS.
 Rather something between common CRUD and real CQRS.

 - No distributed system, but just one data storage service (could be easily turned into a master-slave cluster, though)
 - No aggregates, just one read model
 - This one read model is also used to check business rules when handling an event
 - Depends on database transactions to ensure data consistency

+Sacrificing the outstanding scalibility potential of full CQRS gives us the freedom to come up with some other nifty features instead:

+- The flux capacitor is very easy to set-up and use
+- Using the read model for validation simplifies things a lot!
+- Can easily be integrated into existing projects

 ## Features to come